 The primary vision for the School is to provide a space which removes barriers to girls’ ability to access a quality education, while also creating a fertile environment for young girls to thrive and develop their leadership.

 Our Campus Keeps Growing

-Over the past ten years we’ve built a school that started with only four classrooms and 104 students and has grown to eight classrooms and 280 students, a sports field, art and computer rooms, canteen, lodging for volunteers, and so much more.
+Over the past ten years we’ve built a school that started with only four classrooms and 104 students and has grown to eleven classrooms and 314 students, a sports field, art and computer rooms, canteen, lodging for volunteers, and so much more.
 Our expansion is a result of our committed team and the fervent support we’ve received!

 Additionally, the Malaika School has proudly added music to our students’ curriculum!
 Music and art are invaluable to a holistic education and we want our girls to understand the power of creative expression.
 Some of our students aspire to be doctors, journalists and pilots but future painters and musicians are being inspired at our school now as well!

 We’ve also installed solar panels on our buildings, utilizing modern energy technology to power our school.
 Solar power keeps our classrooms, computers and multi-purpose spaces functioning, all the while preserving the environment – including the beautiful Congolese landscape.

 Our new student health center is currently being constructed which will provide regular check-ups for our students.
 Lack of access to healthcare is a main deterrent to getting an education and we will be able to provide biannual check-ups and urgent care for acute health concerns once the center is complete.
 Built in memory of Miriam, a Grade 1 student of ours who passed during a recent Christmas break from complications from malaria, the center will maintain the well-being of our students.
 Poor health keeps children at home, where they aren’t learning, and Malaika’s goal of empowering the future female leaders of the Democratic Republic of Congo cannot be fully realized if our students aren’t healthy and able to focus on their ticket to a bright future – a quality education.